fialhocoelho/Nexus/poc.md

 ### The dataset

 Our dataset spans **two years of data** from January 1, 2019, to September 1, 2021 (a total of 974 days) from the **Praticagem** measuring station from SSVBES.
 This location is equipped with sensors that collect measurements of oceanic variables: **SSH (Sea Surface Height)** and **water current speed**.
 For endogenous and exogenous data, we utilize numerical simulated data, specifically, **astronomical tide**.
 The input features contain *less than 4% missing data*.
-For this experiment, we *interpolated the missing data using a simple linear method* since the TimeGPT model does not accept gaps in inference data.
+For this experiment, we *interpolated the missing data using a simple linear method* since the TimeGPT-1 model does not accept gaps in inference data.
 For a mature pipeline, a robust set of methods for filling data can and should be tested to verify the impact on prediction results.

 ### Splitting the Dataset